mark-durbin-ucf/git-novice/_episodes/09-conflict.md

 ~~~
 $ git add mars.txt
-$ git commit -m "Add a line in my copy"
+$ git commit -m "Add a line in the owner's copy"
 ~~~
 {: .language-bash}